keanehatescoding/strathmore_docs/First year Second Semester Notes/DBMS/Data Models.md

+---
+id: Data Models
+aliases: []
+tags: []
+---

 These are conceptual tools that describe the underlying structure of the database.
 They include a set of basic operations for specifying retrievals or updates to the database.
 They also include concepts to specify the behaviour of a database application.